awez-sonde/sdn_to_ovn_migration_egress_ip_changes/README.md

 Both of the egressIps successfully moved to worker-0

-Finally lets test the working of egressIP , i will curl from inside the pod to the external we server and using tcpdumps i will identify the IP address the curl request is coming from
+Finally lets test the working of egressIP , i will curl from inside the pod to the external httpd VM we created earlier and using tcpdumps i will identify the IP address the curl request is coming from

 ```
 [root@ampere-mtsnow-altra-10 ~]# oc project